csc207group76/connecthub/README.md

 You can also find a button to create post.
 The new post created will be updated in the home page.
 Additionally on the home page, you can filter posts by clicking on the topics on the left.

 You can also delete the posts you created by going to your post and clicking the delete button.

-Note that post filtering and deletion features is not available on the web version.

 ## Feedback